-You can collect information from the sub-merchant and continue the verification check at any time.
+You can collect information from the account holder and continue the verification check at any time.
 When they pass the verification check, the deadline is removed and the account holder status is set back to Active.
 They can also start processing payments and payouts again.

-For example, if a new sub-merchant signs up, and processes their first payment transaction March 5th, they will be required to submit information for verification check.
+For example, if a new account holder signs up, and processes their first payment transaction on March 5th, they will be required to submit information for verification check.
 The following deadlines apply:

 If you want to collect information in order to continue verification checks after May 18th, you must unsuspend the account holder.
 You get an additional 42 days to provide the required information before the account holder is suspended again.

 Seven days before the account holder inactivation or suspension, Adyen sends an ACCOUNT_HOLDER_UPCOMING_DEADLINE notification.
 You can get the actual date in the

 When you receive the notification, we recommend that you follow up and remind the account holder to submit the required information.

 The account holder may not be able to meet the inactivation or suspension deadline due to valid reasons.
 In these cases, you can extend the deadline for an additional one week.